Ejvind Blach

-Ejvind Mollerup Blach (31 December 1895 in Copenhagen, Denmark – 1 October 1972 in Frederiksberg, Denmark) was a Danish field hockey player who competed in the 1920 Summer Olympics.
+Ejvind Mollerup Blach (31 December 1895 – 1 October 1972) was a Danish field hockey player who competed in the 1920 Summer Olympics.
 He was a member of the Danish field hockey team, which won the silver medal.

-At club level he played for Københavns Hockeyklub.
+At the club level, he played for Københavns Hockeyklub.

 He came from a family of hockey players.
 His brother Svend Blach was on the same 1920 Olympics team.
 His brother Arne Blach was also a hockey player and competed in the 1928 Olympics.
 His Nephew Preben Blach competed at the 1948 Olympics.